jameshughes89/cs101/site/topics/objects/methods.rst

             return math.sqrt((self.x - other.x) ** 2 + (self.y - other.y) ** 2 + (self.z - other.z) ** 2)

-* In the above example of ``distance_from_point``, like before, follows the same pattern as before for writing a method for a class
+* The above example of ``distance_from_point``, like before, follows the same pattern as before for writing a method for a class

     * It has ``self`` as the first parameter in the method's parameter list
     * It uses ``self`` as a reference variable to access the instance's attributes